kedpak/simple_shell/README.md

 holberton.h - contains all the prototypes for the functions used as well as the struct for building the path in the form of a linked list.

-string_functions.c - custom string functions used in various files _realloc.c - custom realloc function used in various files
+string_functions.c - custom string functions used in various files

+_realloc.c - custom realloc function used in various files

 NOTE:
 3_builtins.c - at this time this file is empty.
 We intended to include some built-ins but ran out of time.
-Additionally we did not have enough time to check for alias
+Additionally, we did not have enough time to check for aliases.

 ### Known Bugs
 1) “ls ARGUEMENTS“ - this is not supposed to execute